TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 - when the table needs to be serialized
 - when you need to interact with other Lua libraries
-- when you are in a critical path where the performance would really matter (measure first!)
+- when you are in a critical path where the marginal improved performance would really matter (measure first!)

 ### Custom Getters and Setters